In the new millenium, one species

 had to type into the computer, her first draft would have about fifteen

-spelling ‘the’ in most innovative ways, adding an extra one for good luck or
+spelling words such as ‘the’ in most innovative ways, adding an extra one for good luck or

-instead as if to convince you of her intention to do a good day’s work) and
+Vicky never walked like mere mortals, instead rushing everywhere as if to convince you of her intention to do a good day’s work.
+So, she'd rush up to you and

-exclaim that she had read the page after printing it out and that it was fine,
+exclaim that she had read the page after printing it out and that it was fine.
+Once you swallowed twice, counted to ten, drank some water and let her know where those fifteen mistakes were, Vicky

-would be adequately chastised and she would most regretfully say her Sorry
+would be look crushed, her face would fall and she would most regretfully say her Sorry

 since she believed deeply in statistical consistency.
 And so on.